-Project Cars 2 is already one of the best racing simulators and one of the most realistic, and this realism is included in the Formula game mode as well.
-You can experience realistic track dynamics with its LiveTrack 3.0 feature, which lays rubber on the track at the braking zones.
+Project Cars 2 is one of the best, most realistic racing simulators out there for console players.
+This realism is included in the Formula game mode as well.
+You can experience realistic track dynamics with its LiveTrack 3.0 feature, which allows the track to evolve as you race.
 This changes the racing surface, just like it would change in real life.

 - Lots of customization

 - Lack of licensed cars